-Puerto Ricans in Action's first trip to the island took place between October 22, 2017 to October 26, 2017.
-The trip's main goal was to connect with grassroots organizations and city officials distributing supplies throughout the island.
+Puerto Ricans in Action's first trip to the island took place between October 22, 2017, to October 26, 2017.
+The trip's primary goal was to connect with grassroots organizations and city officials distributing supplies throughout the island.

-Day 1: On October 27th we arrived at the airport with 50 bins of supplies, but were only allowed to take 6 bins.
-As we approached the island, around 10:00pm, I saw a blanket of darkness covering the island.
+Day 1: On October 27th we arrived at the airport with 50 bins of supplies, but were only allowed to take six bins.
+As we approached the island, around 10:00 pm, I saw a blanket of darkness covering the island.

 We stopped at a packed BBQ spot along the way to the house in San Juan.
 The restaurant was running on generators, food was low, and there was a limited menu.
 There was a line of hungry people with cash in hand hoping to eat before the food ran out.